 CUNY Radio has a podcast on people who have self-created different things.
 The interview starts with the Maker Faire, and then leads to a piece on homeschooling with Laurie Spigel and other parents.
 The reporter has some misinformation.
 My older son had a scholarship to NYU Film school years ago, and he is now no longer attending college.
 Also, I never gave her the impression that homeschooling is not a choice to people in the lower income brackets.
 Personally, I was totally broke when I started, and that's what led to the "what's free or cheap in NYC" a vast list or activities that is currently on my website.
 I have always believed that anyone can do this, regardless of income.
 However, if both parents choose to work full time and there is no one available to be with the child, then I do not believe that homeschooling is a good choice.

-Going to YouTube and searching on homeschool brings up nearly 12,000 links! , including Seven Lies About Homeschoolers , a funny short video made by a teenage homeschooler.
+Going to YouTube and searching on homeschool brings up 479,000 links (as of March 2017), including Seven Lies About Homeschoolers , a funny short video made by a teenage homeschooler.
 Watch also Homeschooling in NYC, made by a group of homeschooling kids.

 Sylvia Ashton-Warner was a New Zealand writer, poet and educatorwho spent many years teaching Maori children, using stimulating and often pioneering techniques which she wrote about in her 1963 treatise Teacher and in the various volumes of her autobiography